TheCaptain989/radarr-striptracks/README.md

 These modifiers must be applied to each language code you wish.
 They may be applied to either audio or subtitles codes.
 For example, the following options, `--audio :org:any+d --subs :eng:any+f` would keep:
-- Audio: All original language tracks, and all Default tracks regardless of language
+- All original language audio tracks, and all Default audio tracks regardless of language
-- Subtitles: All English language tracks, and all Forced tracks regardless of language
+- All English language subtitles tracks, and all Forced subtitles tracks regardless of language

 Modifiers can be combined, such as `:any+fd` to keep all forced and all default tracks.